 Today I was working on some sounds in Reason.
 As most of my readers are aware of, I am rather obsessed by saturation.
 Today I analysed Synchronous and The Echo.
 I love The Echo OVDR setting.
 In a lot of cases I prefer it over the TUBE setting.
 And it sounds a whole lot different from to the Pulveriser overdrive.

-Today I discovered that The Echo OVDR sounds identical as the Synchronous Dist 1 when you push its Character parameter a little over 2 ‘o clock.
-Synchronous even goes further than The Echo (yup up ’till 11!) which can be super handy.
+Today I discovered that The Echo OVDR sounds 99% identical as the Synchronous Dist 1 (zie update 2).
+But Synchronous Dist 1 has a wider saturation range than The Echo which can be super handy.

 So there you go dear diary, Synchronous Dist 1 has a lovely saturation tone I should use more often.
 And maybe you, my dear reader, should do the same!